 - Bath Salts – These synthetic stimulants cause vivid hallucinations, similar to LSD.
 They are often sold in capsule form and look very similar to actual bath salts.
 Bath salts have been known to cause psychotic, aggressive behavior.

 - Flakka – Otherwise known as the “zombie drug,” Flakka typically derives from a synthetic, amphetamine-like stimulant.
 This drug causes people to display bizarre, uncontrollable, and sometimes aggressive behavior, and has a high propensity for addiction for those who abuse it.

 - Synthetic Psychedelics – “N-bomb” or “Smiles” are common names for the synthetic forms of LSD.
 The effects of a small amount of these powerful hallucinogens can last longer than 12 hours.

 - Synthetic Opioids – Synthetic versions of fentanyl and ketamine are widely available on the street.
-These potent substances, sometimes referred to as Vitamin K, can have even more severe side effects than the opioids they are derivatives of.
+These potent substances are sometimes referred to as Vitamin K and can have even more severe side effects than the opioids they are derivatives of.

 Short and long-term synthetic drug abuse can have severe and lasting side-effects.
 Some examples of these effects include: excessive sweating, mood swings, high energy levels, insomnia, paranoia, rapid heartbeat, kidney failure, dehydration and issues with blood circulation.
 In addition to these side effects, those who abuse synthetic drugs often harm themselves and people in their surroundings.
 It is vital for people who engage in the abuse of synthetic drugs, or who have become dependent on these dangerous substances, to turn to the professionals at Restore Drug Rehab for help.